tobiscode/disstans/docsrc/tutorials/tutorial_4.rst

 We now see how only the parameters that have been estimated have correlation entries, and again, we see the tradeoff between the one spline and the linear polynomial.
+The figure looks essentially the same as the previous one, confirming our mathematical approximation of the L0 regularization worked.

 Empirical covariance estimation
 -------------------------------